astralway/phrasecount/README.md

 Running Mini Instance
 ---------------------

-If you do not have Accumulo, Hadoop, Zookeeper, and Accismus setup, then you can start an MiniAccismus instance with the following command.
-This command will create an `accismus.properties` that can be used by the following commands in this example.
+If you do not have Accumulo, Hadoop, Zookeeper, and Fluo setup, then you can start an MiniFluo instance with the following command.
+This command will create an `fluo.properties` that can be used by the following commands in this example.

 ```
-mvn exec:java -Dexec.mainClass=phrasecount.cmd.Mini -Dexec.args="/tmp/mac accismus.properties" -Dexec.classpathScope=test
+mvn exec:java -Dexec.mainClass=phrasecount.cmd.Mini -Dexec.args="/tmp/mac fluo.properties" -Dexec.classpathScope=test
 ```

-After the mini command prints out `Wrote : accismus.properties` then its ready to use.
+After the mini command prints out `Wrote : fluo.properties` then its ready to use.

 This command will automatically configure [PhraseExporter][5] to export phrases to an Accumulo table named `dataExport`.